Bo Sullivan: Early life

-He was the president and CEO of Bomont Industries, once among the largest manufacturers of typewriter ribbons in the United States.
+Sullivan was the president and CEO of Bomont Industries, once among the largest manufacturers of typewriter ribbons in the United States.
 Bomont was founded by Sullivan's father in Totowa, New Jersey; the younger Sullivan took over the firm soon after finishing law school and transitioned the company into a manufacturer of industrial fabrics.

 Political career

 Sullivan served as Finance Chairman of the Essex County Republican Committee and was a top fundraiser for Ronald Reagan in 1980.

 Campaign for governor

 In 1980, Sullivan began to plan a campaign for governor of New Jersey.
 In order to increase his national exposure, Sullivan threw a large party at the 1980 Republican National Convention.
 A newcomer at the time, he joked that he once had been elected, but it was to be captain of the football team at Newark Academy.
 Campaigning in 1981, Sullivan eschewed public financing and spent more than $2 million of his own money to win the Republican nomination for governor, but was unsuccessful.
 He finished third in an eight-candidate field, behind former Assembly Speaker Thomas Kean and former Paterson Mayor Pat Kramer.
 His campaign was managed by Karl Ottesen, who had run the stealth U.S. Senate race of Al D'Amato in New York the previous year.
-The race got a little nasty when the second-generation Irish American Sullivan sort of criticized Kean for his patrician background.
 In trying to portray Kean as out of touch with common folk, Sullivan ran a TV ad that said "This isn't the kind of guy who would buy you a beer in Bayonne."
 Toward the end of the campaign, he received support from key Right to Life groups.